Chart Color Schemes

 Mortdale - Oatley's residents are extremely healthy with very low prevalence of common health conditions across all age groups

-A significant majority, 75.3%, report being completely free from medical ailments, compared to 77.2% across Greater Sydney.
-The area has 18.0% of residents aged 65 and over (2,743 people), lower than the 19.1% in Greater Sydney.
-Health outcomes among seniors align with those of the general population.
+The most common medical conditions in the area are arthritis and asthma, impacting 6.3 and 5.9% of residents respectively.
+75.3% of residents declare themselves completely clear of medical ailments, compared to 77.2% across Greater Sydney.
+The area has 18.0% of residents aged 65 and over (2,744 people), which is lower than the 19.1% in Greater Sydney.
+Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health